CarsonSlovoka/console-color/README.rst

 - Supports fore, background, style (Bold, Italic, URL, ...), and you can do **permutations**, really flexible.
 - Well documented, you can find all the usage form `test.py`_ folder and `console_color.ipynb`_

+.. note:: Github page may not show ipynb well, you can go `here <https://colab.research.google.com/drive/1cAYcC6DyiMCyD0RDcEo25LDFCh527TUQ?usp=sharing>`_ to see another resource that I put on Google Colab

 Usage
 ------